segmentio/segment-docs/src/unify/linked-profiles/data-graph.md

 ---

 > info "Segment's Data Graph is in private beta"
 > The Data Graph is in private beta, and Segment is actively working on this feature.
 Some functionality may change before it becomes generally available.
-[Contact Segment](https://segment.com/help/contact/){:target="_blank"} with any feedback or questions.

 With Linked Profiles, you can build a Data Graph that defines relationships between any entity data set in the warehouse and the Segment Profiles you send with Profiles Sync.

 Make this relational data accessible to marketers and business stakeholders to empower them with the data they need to create targeted and personalized customer engagements.

-> success ""
+> info ""
 > Segment's Data Graph powers [Linked Events](/docs/unify/linked-profiles/linked-events/) and [Linked Audiences](/docs/engage/audiences/linked-audiences/).

 ## Prerequisites